BACK

 Likelihood of Maryland Housing Market Crash

-Though surging prices in the Maryland housing market may seem concerning, experts uphold that a crash is significantly unlikely.
+Though surging prices in the Maryland housing market may seem concerning, experts uphold that a crash is significantly unlikely in 2026.
 There are many reasons for this, including a very healthy economy signified by a low unemployment rate, interest rates that have significantly settled from last year, and a growing number of people who are moving to the state.
 The market seems poised to continue appreciating and is unlikely to reach a concerning point any time soon.

 Forecast for the U.S. Housing Market